Lauryn Hill: 1993–1998: Success with the Fugees and motherhood

-Disbandment and motherhood

-At 21 years old, Hill was still living at home with her parents.
+When she was 21 years old, Hill was still living at home with her parents.
 She had been enrolled at Columbia University during this period, and considered majoring in history as she became a sophomore, but left after about a year of total studies once sales of The Score went into the millions.
 In 1996, she responded to a false rumor on The Howard Stern Show that she had made a racist comment on MTV, saying "How can I possibly be a racist?
 My music is universal.
 And I believe in God.
 If I believe in God, then I have to love all of God's creations.
 There can be no segregation."

 In 1996, Hill founded the Refugee Project, a non-profit outreach organization that sought to transform the attitudes and behavior of at-risk urban youth.
 Part of this was Camp Hill, which offered stays in the Catskill Mountains for such youngsters; another was production of an annual Halloween haunted house in East Orange.
 Hill also raised money for Haitian refugees, supported clean water well-building projects in Kenya and Uganda, and staged a rap concert in Harlem to promote voter registration.
 A 1997 benefit event for the Refugee Project introduced a board of trustees for the organization that included Sean Combs, Mariah Carey, Busta Rhymes, Spike Lee, and others as members.

 In 1997, the Fugees split to work on solo projects, which Jean later blamed on his tumultuous relationship with Hill and the fact he married his wife Claudinette while still involved with Hill.
 Meanwhile, in the summer of 1996 Hill had met Rohan Marley, a son of Bob Marley and a former University of Miami football player.
 Hill subsequently began a relationship with him, while still also involved with Jean.
 Hill became pregnant in late 1996, and on August 3, 1997, Marley and Hill's first child, Zion David, was born.
 The couple lived in Hill's childhood house in South Orange after she bought her parents a new house down the street.

 Hill had a cameo appearance in the 1997 film Hav Plenty.
 In 1998, Hill took up another small, but important role in the film Restaurant; Entertainment Weekly praised her portrayal of the protagonist's pregnant former girlfriend as bringing vigor to the film.